deficollective/defiscan/src/content/protocols/ethena/usde.md

 ## Custodians (Off-Exchange Settlement)

 Ethena holds the backing assets used in CEXs for perpetual positions in custody with "Off-Exchange Settlement" solutions which allows to delegate funds to the CEX trades without transferring the assets to the CEX.
 The funds only flow for settlement of PnL and paying funding rate.
-Via Copper Clearloop this happens daily to prevent accumulation of unsettled profit/loss.
+For example, via Copper Clearloop this happens daily to prevent accumulation of unsettled profit/loss.
 In case of an exchange failure, Ethena should be able to delegate the funds to other exchanges to continue the strategy.

-OES providers that Ethena uses include Copper, Ceffu and Fireblocks.
+OES providers that Ethena uses as mentioned include Copper, Ceffu and Fireblocks.

 ## Centralized Stablecoins